 Insert a new tuple using an auto-increment primary key.
-The space specified by space\object must have an unsigned or integer or numeric primary key index of type TREE.
+The space specified by space\object must have an 'unsigned' or 'integer' or 'number' primary key index of type TREE.
 The primary-key field will be incremented before the insert.